Generate Google Shopping Ads Feed

 Google Shopping ads feed settings

-How to Create Google Shopping Ads
+How to Upload Your Google Shopping Ads Feed to Google Merchant Center

 add Google Shopping ads feed